-3. Plaintiff, David B. Means, is a resident of DeSoto Parish, Louisiana.
-He is a U.S. citizen and is a lawfully registered voter who resides in Police Jury District 4-A. Defendants used race as the predominant factor motivating their decisions to place a significant number of voters, like Mr. Means, within or outside of the district.
-As drawn under the Enacted Plan, Police Jury District 4-A is not narrowly tailored to satisfy the Voting Rights Act of 1965, 52 U.S.C. § 10101 et seq. (the "Voting Rights Act") or any other compelling interest.

-4. Plaintiff, Robert Gross, is a resident of DeSoto Parish, Louisiana.
-He is a U.S. citizen and is a lawfully registered voter who resides in Police Jury District 2.
-Defendants used race as the predominant factor motivating their decisions to place a significant number of voters, like Mr. Gross, within or outside of the district.
-Police Jury District 2 is also overpopulated, which is evidence that race predominated in the drawing of District 2 and other districts in the Enacted Plan.
-As drawn under the Enacted Plan, Police Jury District 2 is not narrowly tailored to satisfy the Voting Rights Act or any other compelling interest.

-5. Plaintiff, Robert G. Burford, is a resident of DeSoto Parish, Louisiana.
-He is a U.S. citizen and is a lawfully registered voter who resides in Police Jury District 4-A. Defendants used race as the predominant factor motivating their decisions to place a significant number of voters, like Mr. Burford, within or outside of the district.
-As drawn under the Enacted Plan, Police Jury District 4-A is not narrowly tailored to satisfy the Voting Rights Act or any other compelling interest.
+- 3. Plaintiff, David B. Means, is a resident of DeSoto Parish, Louisiana.
+He is a U.S. citizen and is a lawfully registered voter who resides in Police Jury District 4-A. Defendants used race as the predominant factor motivating their decisions to place a significant number of voters, like Mr. Means, within or outside of his district.
+As drawn under the Enacted Plan, Police Jury District 4-A is not narrowly tailored to satisfy the Voting Rights Act of 1965, 52 U.S.C. § 10101 et seq. (the "Voting Rights Act") or any other compelling interest. - 4.
+Plaintiff, Donald Barber, is a resident of DeSoto Parish, Louisiana.
+He is a U.S. citizen and is a lawfully registered voter who resides in Police Jury District 1-C. Defendants used race as the predominant factor motivating their decisions to place a significant number of voters, like Mr. Barber, within or outside of his district.
+Police Jury District 1-C is also overpopulated relative to the ideal population, which is evidence that race predominated in the drawing of District 1-C and other districts in the Enacted Plan.
+As drawn under the Enacted Plan, Police Jury District 1-C is not narrowly tailored to satisfy the Voting Rights Act or any other compelling interest. - 5.
+Plaintiff, Mary L. Salley, is a resident of DeSoto Parish, Louisiana.
+She is a U.S. citizen and is a lawfully registered voter who resides in Police Jury District 1-C. Defendants used race as the predominant factor motivating their decisions to place a significant number of voters, like Ms. Salley, within or outside of her district.
+Police Jury District 1-C is also overpopulated relative to the ideal population, which is evidence that race predominated in the drawing of District